 With our Complete Probate Service we:

-If you book an appointment with one of our specialists we can walk you through the process step-by-step and ensure that the estate is properly dealt with.
+If you book an appointment with one of our specialists.
+We can walk you through the process step-by-step.
+Ensuring that the estate is properly dealt with.

-Farani Taylor Solicitors is authorised and regulated by the Solicitors Regulation Authority, giving you peace of mind knowing that your loved ones probate affairs are being dealt with by a regulated organisation and by a brand you know and can trust.
+Farani Taylor Solicitors is authorised and regulated by the Solicitors Regulation Authority.
+This gives you peace of mind knowing that your loved ones probate affairs are being dealt with by a regulated organisation.
+Also by a brand you know and can trust.